rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 - Every variable used should be strongly typed and either be a primitive type (int, float, etc) or a cdef class.
 Any enums in C++ should be mirrored using `cpdef enum`, which will create both a C-style enum in Cython and a PEP 435-style Python enum that will automatically be used in Python.
 - All typing in code should be written using Cython syntax, not PEP 484 Python typing syntax.
 Not only does this ensure compatibility with Cython < 3, but even with Cython 3 PEP 484 support remains incomplete as of this writing.
 - All cudf code should interact only with pylibcudf, never with libcudf directly.
-- All imports should be relative so that pylibcudf can be easily extracted from cudf later
-  - Exception: All imports of libcudf API bindings in `cudf._lib.pylibcudf.libcudf` should use absolute imports of `cudf._lib.pylibcudf.libcudf as libcudf`.
-This will make it easier to extract pylibcudf into a separate package.
-- Ideally, pylibcudf should depend on nothing other than rmm and pyarrow.
+- Ideally, pylibcudf should depend on nothing other than rmm.
 This will allow it to be extracted into a a largely standalone library and used in environments where the larger dependency tree of cudf may be cumbersome.

 ## Relationship to libcudf